✓ Built to Spec. Assembled on Site.

 Bolted Steel Tanks

 Bolted steel tanks are site-assembled storage systems made from factory-fabricated steel panels that are bolted together on location.
 They are a practical choice for projects where capacity needs, site access, or future expansion make field-erected construction a better fit than factory-built alternatives.
 Available in a range of configurations and capacities exceeding 2 million gallons, these tanks support municipal water supply, fire protection, dry flowable material storage, industrial process storage, and other infrastructure applications.
+Tanks configured for fire protection are designed to AWWA D103 and NFPA 22 requirements, with Factory Mutual (FM) approval available for projects where the authority having jurisdiction requires it.

 Spec List